jodunk/documentation/README.md

 It is hosted on Read the Docs at [http://calvin.rtfd.io](http://calvin.rtfd.io).

+Read the Docs has a webhook which should build the documentation after a push to GitHub.

 ## Install Sphinx

 Assuming you have Python already, install Sphinx:

 `$ pip install sphinx sphinx-autobuild sphinx_rtd_theme`

+## Running

+With everything installed, click on serve.bat for an auto-builder.

 ## Decrypt and Encrypt using OpenSSL